RLHF-V/RLAIF-V/README.md

-* 🤝 **High-quality Generalizable Feedback Data**. (a) RLAIF-V is compatible with other feedback sources. (b) The feedback data used during the first-iteration of RLAIF-V 12B **effectively reduce the hallucination of different MLLMs**.
+* 🤝 **High-quality Generalizable Feedback Data**.
+The feedback data used during the first-iteration of RLAIF-V 12B **effectively reduce the hallucination of different MLLMs**.

 <table align="center">
     <p align="center">